Computed Tomography (CT or CAT) Scan of the Chest

 Patients will then lie on the scan table with their arms above their head.
 The scan table slides into a large, circular opening of the scanning machine.
 The technologist will be in another room with the scanner controls but visible through a window.
 Additionally, there are speakers inside the scanner so you can communicate with the technologist.
 If there are problems at any point, including but not limited to breathing difficulties, sweating, numbness, or heart palpitations, use the call button in the machine to let the technologist know immediately.

 Once you are in the proper position the scanner will begin to rotate around you.
 As x-rays will pass through the body for short amounts of time.
 During this time, you will hear clicking sounds, which are normal.
 The X-rays absorbed by the body’s tissues will be detected by the scanner and transmitted to the computer.
 The computer will transform the information into an image that the radiologist can interpret.
 It is important to remain still during the procedure and there are times that you will need to hold your breath.
 Our technologists will make sure that the procedure is as quick and as comfortable as possible.
 After the scans are complete the technician will remove the scan table from the machine and you can move about while the radiologist examines the scans.

 After the Procedure

-The content provided here is for informational purposes only, and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your doctor.
-Please consult your health care provider with any questions or concerns you may have regarding your condition.
+The content Summit Healthcare provides here is for informational purposes only and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your doctor.
+Please consult your healthcare provider with any questions or concerns you may have regarding your condition.

 This page contains links to other websites with information about this procedure and related health conditions.
-We hope you find these sites helpful, but please remember we do not control or endorse the information presented on these websites, nor do these sites endorse the information contained here.
+We hope you find these sites helpful, but please remember we do not control or endorse the information presented on these websites.
+Similarly, these sites do not endorse the information contained here.